Community Bus Driver

 Compensation and Benefits

-$21.95 per hour as per Richmond Communities Associations’ Job Evaluation
+$20.54 per hour plus vacation pay as per Richmond Communities Associations’ Job Evaluation.

 How to Apply